boomboomllc/boomboomllc.github.io/terms-of-service.md

 You retain ownership of all content you upload, post, or share on the Service ("User Content").
 By uploading, submitting, or otherwise transmitting any content through the BoomBoom app, you grant us a worldwide royalty-free, transferable, sub-licensable, perpetual license to host, use, distribute, modify, run, copy, publicly perform or display, translate, and create derivative works of your content license to use, display, and distribute your content solely to operate and improve the Service.

+You are solely responsible for the User Content you submit and the consequences of sharing or publishing it.
+By submitting content, you represent that you have all necessary rights, licenses, and permissions to grant the above license.

 You are prohibited from uploading content that is illegal, harmful, goes against the Community Guidelines, or violates third-party rights.
 We reserve the right to remove content that breaches these Terms.

 #### 6.4 User Conduct